Daria Svatkovskaya: Senior

 In 2012, Svatkovskaya made her senior individual debut at the Moscow Grand Prix and then competed at the International Schmiden tournament.
 Her breakthrough came at the 2013 Moscow Grand Prix where she won the bronze in all-around, gold in ribbon and silver in hoop final.
 At the Thiais Grand Prix, she won the silver medal in All-around and hoop final.

 Svatkovskaya's first World Cup competition was the 2013 Irina Deleanu Cup in Romania.
 She won the bronze medal in All-around behind Ukrainian Alina Maksymenko, gold in Clubs and Ribbon, and bronze in the Ball final.
 She was the all-around bronze medalist at the 2013 Pesaro World Cup.
 At the 2013 Minsk World Cup, she won silver in All-around ahead of Belarusian Melitina Staniouta, gold in hoop, silver in ball, and bronze in the ribbon final.
 Svatkovskaya's first senior Europeans were the 2013 European Championships in Vienna, Austria.
 She won gold in her sole apparatus, hoop, and together with her teammates (Yana Kudryavtseva and Margarita Mamun) won the team gold medal for Russia.
 An ankle injury kept her out of the 2013 World Cup series held in Saint Petersburg, Russia.
 Svatkovskaya returned to competition at the 2013 Grand Prix Brno and won the silver in all-around ahead of Melitina Staniouta.
 In the event finals, she won gold in hoop and clubs, silver in ball and placed eighth in ribbon.
 At the 2013 Grand Prix Final in Berlin, she placed fourth in the all-around behind Miteva and qualified to two event finals, winning gold in clubs and finishing sixth in ribbon.

 In 2014, recovering from injuries; Svatkovskaya sat out from competition in the World Cup and Grand Prix series early in the season.
 She resumed training in April but will miss out both Russian Nationals and qualifying for a spot in the European Championships.
 After missing half of the season in competition, In August 2014, Svatkovskaya announced her retirement due her persistent back injury after a series of treatments.

 Personal life

 Svatkovskaya is the daughter of Oksana Skaldina, the former Rhythmic Gymnastics World Champion and 1992 Olympic bronze medalist.
 Her father, Dmitri Svatkovsky is the individual 2000 Olympic gold medalist in modern pentathlon.
+In 2019, she married Russian hockey player Nikita Setdikov.
+Together they have one daughter Ulyana Nikitichna (born 22 July 2021).